Guy T. O. Hollyday

 Hollyday graduated from Boys' Latin School of Maryland in 1910 and Johns Hopkins University in 1914.
 Prior to World War I, he served as the assistant secretary of the Maryland League for National Defense, then served in the Maryland National Guard as a cavalry unit officer.
 He returned from war and married Louise Este Fisher in 1926.

 Hollyday started with the Roland Park Company in 1926, leaving in 1932.
 In 1930, he became the president of the Real Estate Board of Baltimore, followed by the Mortgage Bankers Association of America.
 During this time he also became chairman of the national title underwriters section of the American Title Association.
-He also worked as vice president of the Key Realty company from 1932-1935.
+He also worked as vice president of the Key Realty company from 1932 to 1935.